t3ch-spawn/COLORS/README.md

 ## Technologies
 I used Sass for the styling and Gsap for some of the animation.
 This project really helped improve my Gsap knowledge

+## Live Site
+I used netlify to host this website